conoro/yunmai-data-extract/README.md

 # Intro

-_NOTE: Code currently (December 2018) not working due to changes in Yunami API_
+_NOTE: Code currently (September 2019) working again

 The [Yunmai weighing scales](http://www.iyunmai.com/us/light/) is an impressive inexpensive smart scales with Bluetooth.
 I bought mine from [GearBest](http://www.gearbest.com/monitoring-testing/pp_332025.html).
 If you install their app on your phone, it will connect to the scales and save all of your data, each time you weigh yourself.